cosmoscout/csp-vestec/README.md

     * **CinemaDBNode**: Reads the persistence diagrams stored in a Cinema database.
 The cinema database can be downloaded using the portal tab.
 The output can be visualized using the **PersistenceRenderNode**
     * **DiseasesSensorInput**: Reads the sensor input data (geo-referenced textures) used by the diseases simulation code.
 Output can be visualized using the **TextureRenderNode**
     * **DiseasesSimulation**: Reads the simulation ensemble data from the diseases simulation.
 The output can be visualized using the **UncertaintyRenderNode**
+    * **TransferFunctionSourceNode**: Allows creating a transfer function that can be used by the **TextureRenderNode**, **CriticalPointsNode** and **UncertaintyRenderNode** to control the visualization of the data
 * Render Nodes:
     * **PersistenceRenderNode**: Renders the persistence diagrams.
 User can specifiy minimum and maximum persistence values and directly brush data in the diagram.
 The output can be visualized using the **CriticalPointsNode**
     * **TextureRenderNode**: Simply renders the geo-referenced textures
     * **CriticalPointsNode**: Renders the critical points from the **PersistenceRenderNode**
     * **UncertaintyRenderNode**: Does uncertainty visualization using the output of the **DiseasesSimulation** node.
 Computes per pixel averages, variances, and differences using an OpenGL compute shader.
 This values are passed to a fragment shader and are used for color coding using a simple heat map.
 Users can select the visualization mode.
+A transfer function can be set seperately for the average values and for the variance and difference values.

 ## Integration of data for the analysis